Our Work

 The funding needs were a result of working closely with Chief Dave Tait, his leadership team, and various units to prioritize funding the gear, equipment, and resources that will keep the community safe and the firefighters safe in the line of duty.
 The BFD’s current funding priorities are listed below.

-The Bellevue Fire Foundation is seeking funds for these health, equipment and training projects.
+The Bellevue Fire Foundation is seeking funds for equipment projects.

 BATTERY-POWERED HOLMATRO EXTRICATION TOOLS